raquelfmcardoso/ambient-intelligence-2023-2024/README.md

 #### Step 2.
 Arduino Uno Assembly

 1. Connect the Pixy2 to the the Arduino Uno using a Pixy IO to Arduino ISP Cable.
-2. Connect Pixy2 to the computer using a USB cable to supply its' power.
+2. Connect Pixy2 to the computer using a Micro-USB cable to supply its' power.
 3. Connect the Arduino Uno to the computer using an USB cable to supply its' power.

 ### Software Prerequisites